Yash-10/beta-sgp/README.md

 ## Code motivation

 The code presented here is a modified, Python implementation of the [Matlab SGP code of the SGP-dec software](https://www.unife.it/prin/software)<sup>3</sup>.
+However, it is not the official Python implementation of SGP-dec.

 ## References